iamneerajhari/Code_Collection/README.md

 # Graph-Algorithms-in-CPP-
-This repository contains the C++ implementations of some of the famous graph algorithms.
-I have used the adjacency list representation of graphs.
+This repository contains the C++ implementations of some of the well-known graph algorithms using the adjacency list representation of graphs.